-It can be frightening when a friend or family member is thinking about suicide.
+It can be very uncomfortable when a friend or family member is thinking about suicide.
 What do you say?
 How do you say it?
-What if you say something wrong?
+What if I say something wrong?

 It is normal to question yourself and your ability to help.
-The thought of someone wanting to die can leave you feeling helpless, lost, and even guilty.
-So what can you do to help?
-The willingness to have the hard conversations is key to assisting our Marines and getting help so they can continue to thrive.
+The thought of someone wanting to die can leave you feeling helpless, lost, or even guilty.
+So what should you do?
+How do you get help?
+Being willing to have the hard conversation is key to helping our Marines get the help needed so they can continue to thrive.

 First, be direct.
-Talk openly and matter-of-factly about suicide.
-Talking about suicide does not cause a person to think about dying.
-In fact, it can save a life.
-Talking about it openly and directly builds hope and encouragement.
+Talking openly and matter-of-factly about suicide will not encourage anyone to think about killing themselves.
+In fact, knowing you are talking about it openly and directly can give that person encouragement and builds hope.

 Be willing to listen.
-Let them express themselves.
-Do not criticize the content of what the person says, regardless of your beliefs.
+Let friends or family members express themselves.
+Accept those feelings regardless of your personal beliefs.

 Do not judge!
-Do not debate whether suicide is right or wrong, or whether they should not feel bad.
+Do not debate whether suicide is right or wrong, or whether they should or should not feel bad.

-Get involved.
-Be available.
+Be Involved.
+Become available.
 Show concern and support.

 Do not be sworn to secrecy.
 Seek support for your fellow Marines.